HerrMotz/bachelor-thesis/publication/main.typ

 The approach by Vargas et al. @Vargas2019_RDF_Explorer called *RDF Explorer* is to build a query for a Wikibase instance, starting from a single entry/item.
 It shows all possible assertions for this item to build the query.
 The goal is to guide the formulation of the user's question from a known starting point to the wanted result.
 The software is called RDF Explorer#footnote[A demonstration is available at https://rdfexplorer.org.] and works with one Wikibase instance at a time.
 It offers example queries, which can be dragged to the graph building pane.
 Their work aims to allow the user to build a query, but also discover what the data source has to offer at the same time.

 *Sparnatural* @Sparnatural allows to build queries using an interface similar to block-based visual programming languages.
 It works for arbitrary RDF data sources, not just Wikibase.
-However, it requires an OWL ontology to generate the categories and options in the user interface.
+However, it requires an ontology to generate the categories and options in the user interface.
 Anything not covered by the ontology, cannot be asked for in a built query.
 Still, the implementation is very advanced and offers many of the language features of SPARQL, i.e. `FILTER` statements.

 *SPARQLVis* @SPARQLVis proposes a form-based interface and promises features such as a preview of all related entities to an item and the same querying functionalities as the other here mentioned approaches.
 The work contains screenshots of the program, which show a relatively complicated interface for the same functionality offered by others (e.g. Vargas).